Redraw vs Enscape: Comparativo para Arquitetos 2026

 Technical knowledgeHighHighLow

-Works on a laptop?BarelyYesYes
+Works on laptop?RarelyYesYes

 That's the question everyone asks.
-Fair one.
+And it's fair.

 Why the market is migrating to the cloud

-It isn't hype.
+It's not hype.
 It's math.

 How Redraw works in practice

-Nothing to install.
+No installation.
 No powerful GPU.
 No configuring material by material.

-How much you actually save
+How much you save: the real math

-Let's run the math for a small studio (2 architects, ~100 renders/month):
+Let's do the math for a small office (2 architects, ~100 renders per month):

-Scenario 1: Local with V-Ray
+Scenario 1: Local Rendering with V-Ray

-Two V-Ray licenses: US$ 1,080/year
+Two V-Ray licenses: $1,080/year

-Two adequate workstations: ~US$ 4,000 (amortized over 3 years = ~US$ 1,333/year)
+Two adequate computers: ~$4,000 (amortized over 3 years = ~$1,333/year)

 Time spent rendering: ~50 hours/month

-Annual total: ~US$ 2,413 + opportunity cost of time
+Annual total: ~$2,413 + opportunity cost of time

-Scenario 2: AI Cloud with Redraw
+Scenario 2: Cloud Rendering with Redraw

-Expert plan (2 users): US$ 32/month = US$ 384/year
+Expert plan (2 users): $32/month = $384/year

-Required hardware: any laptop
+Hardware required: any laptop

 Time spent rendering: ~3 hours/month

-Annual total: US$ 384
+Annual total: $384

 Does cloud rendering need fast internet?